hanwen0529/Emoji-Translation-With-CycleGAN/README.md

 TrainingProcedure of CycleGAN
 ![alt text](img/cyclegan_trainingprocedure.png)

-### This work is based on Assignment from CSC2516 in Winter 2019.
+### This work is based on Assignment from CSC2516-Winter 2019, University of Toronto.